|Professional Ethics||FCD 300||1||15|

 This course will enable students to become familiar with the theory, form and potential health benefits of Chinese therapeutic energetics.

 In this course, students continue to explore the sensation of Qi flowing through their bodies, utilizing exercises to cultivate their Qi and increase their awareness of the dynamic state of their own body, in response to changes in the environment.
-Completion of this course serves as one of the prerequisites for the Qigong Teacher Training Certificate.
+Completion of this course serves as one of the prerequisites for the Qigong Teacher Training Specialty.

 Prerequisite:FEB 100, Qigong I